diana-hep/oamap/README.rst

      <Record at index 1814>, <Record at index 1819>, <Record at index 1953>, <Record at index 1979>,
      <Record at index 1980>, <Record at index 2305>, <Record at index 2332>, <Record at index 2366>,
      <Record at index 2623>, <Record at index 2654>]
+    # These are unusual solar systems (most don't have so many planets).
     >>> extremes[0].planets
     [<Record at index 384>, <Record at index 385>, <Record at index 386>, <Record at index 387>,
      <Record at index 388>, <Record at index 389>]
+    # Indeed, the orbital period ratio is 2205.0 / 5.75969.
     >>> [x.orbital_period.val for x in extremes[0].planets]
     [5.75969, 16.357, 49.748, 122.744, 604.67, 2205.0]